An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Example Algorithms

 \subsection{Step-size Adaptive Evolution Strategy}

-Step-size adaptive evolution strategies \cite{Rechenberg1973,Schwefel1975,Hansen:2013wf} are rank-based optimization algorithms in continuous domain, that is $\X = \R^d$.
-We consider the example corresponding to a simplification of the state-of-the-art CMA-ES algorithm but refer to \cite{Hansen:2013wf} for a recent overview of different standard methods.
-It is the method that was already sketched in the introduction.
-At each iteration, the algorithm samples candidate solutions $x_{n,1}, \dots, x_{n,\lambda}$ from a multivariate Gaussian distribution $\mathcal{N}(\mm_n, \vv_n \eye)$ parameterized by $\theta_n = (\mm_n, \vv_n)$, where $\mm_n \in \R^d$ represents the mean vector of the Gaussian distribution and $\vv_n >0$ its overall variance.
-The parameter space is then $\Theta = \R^d \times \R_{+}$. \del{Writing the updates of $\mm_n$ and $\vv_n$ separately, we have
+Step-size adaptive evolution strategies (SSA-ES) \cite{Rechenberg1973,Schwefel1975,Hansen:2013wf} are rank-based optimization algorithms in a continuous domain, that is $\X = \R^d$.
+We consider an example corresponding to a simplification of the state-of-the-art CMA-ES algorithm.
+(See \cite{Hansen:2013wf} for a recent overview of different standard methods.)
+This is the method that was already sketched in the introduction.
+At each iteration, the algorithm samples candidate solutions $x_{n,1}, \dots, x_{n,\lambda}$ from a multivariate Gaussian distribution $\mathcal{N}(\mm_n, \sigma_n^2 \eye)$ parameterized by $\theta_n = (\mm_n, \sigma_n)$, where $\mm_n \in \R^d$ represents the mean vector of the Gaussian distribution and $\sigma_n >0$ its overall standard deviation.
+The parameter space is then $\Theta = \R^d \times \R_{+}$.
+The parameter update follows \eqref{eq:es-igo-intro}, i.e., \eqref{eq:algo-rank} with $g$ in the form \eqref{eq:adaptES}, and $\{\theta_n\}_{n\geq 0}$ never leaves $\Theta$ for $\deltat < 2/\sum_{i=1}^{\lambda}w_i$ if $w_i \geq 0$ for all $i = 1,\dots,\lambda$.